The Final Unfinished Voyage of Jack Aubrey

 The Final Unfinished Voyage of Jack Aubrey is the unfinished twenty-first historical novel in the Aubrey-Maturin series by English author Patrick O'Brian, first published in its incomplete form in 2004.
 It appeared in the United States of America under the title of 21.

-Though this is the early part of an unfinished novel, reviewers examined it.
-Some took the opportunity to look back at the whole series of completed novels, 6,443 pages by one count.
-They are pleased to see that Sam Panda, Aubrey's son from his "long-legged youth" and now going by Sam Mputa, his mother's last name, is a papal nuncio, and that Maturin pursues Christine Wood and again sees his daughter Brigid, who is beginning to hold her own with her older cousins, the Aubrey twin girls.
-The sailors and the families of Maturin and Aubrey get as far as the island of Saint Helena, where Napoleon is firmly exiled, and there the writing stops, with no hint of what might have happened in South Africa, had the squadron arrived there.
-There is wide acclaim for the Afterword by Richard Snow, included in the book.

 Editor's note, foreword and afterword

 The published work appears with an "Editor's Note" by Starling Lawrence and an Afterword by Richard Snow, who had written an influential review of the series in the New York Times Book Review many years before.
 Commentators have credited Snow's review with helping to popularize the series in the United States.